 Those who suffer with RA often experience changing symptoms that occur during flare ups with indications of pain and inflammation of the joints followed by bouts of pain with Cold and stiff joints.
 RA can only develop when multiple energetic organ systems fail wot work optimally according to Chinese medicine making this a complicated autoimmune condition to treat.
 Because these organ-level root causes of imbalance do not develop overnight, this is considered a chronic condition even if you were just recently diagnosed with RA.
 To obtain results using natural therapies, multiple therapies must be used daily for an extended period of time.
 All energetic organ imbalances present should be addressed simultaneously.
-For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.
+For best outcomes using self-care, combine associated Aroma Acu-Sticks® to acu-points, topical remedies, and good lifestyle practices.

 - Apply the Earth Element Acupressure Stick to Acupressure Point Stomach 36